Apfelschuss/apfelschuss-wireframes/README.md

 Export of source files (png, jpg, pdf, svg and so on) are stored in the [export](export) folder.

-The base template is a 1920 x 1080px browser window.
+The base template is a 1920x1080 px browser window.

 ## Home